zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Action:**

-  Make sure the Discovery service is up and running.
+  Make sure the Discovery Service is up and running.
 If the http response error code refers to a security issue, check that both the Discovery Service and Catalog are running with the https scheme and that security is configured properly.

 ### ZWEAC101E